-Figure 17 Example visual stimuli for the clearly true and clearly false SOME controls.
+Figure 17 Example visual stimuli for the clearly true and clearly false some controls.
 The positive sentence Angie is allowed to buy some of the items would be paired with the image on the left to create a true control and with the image on the right to create a false control.
-The negative sentence Angie isn't allowed to buy any of the items would be paired with the image on the right to create a true control and with the image on the right to create a true control and with the image on the right to create a true control and with the image on the right to create a true control and with the image on the left to create a false control.
+The negative sentence Angie isn't allowed to buy any of the items would be paired with the image on the right to create a true control and with the image on the left to create a false control.
 (Actual items varied in the character's name and the pictured objects.)

-participants in the ANY condition and 53/59 participants in the SOME condition (a 13% participant exclusion rate, compared to the 36% exclusion rate in Experiment 2b (and a 39% exclusion rate in the pilot version of Experiment 3 that did not include the additional training).
+consistently adopt a charitable response strategy (in spite of the additional training).
+We eliminated from analysis participants who selected the intermediate reward on at least three out of the four partial truth controls.
+This criterion left 50/60 participants in the ANY condition and 53/59 participants in the some condition (a 13% participant exclusion rate, compared to the 36% exclusion rate in Experiment 2b, and a 39% exclusion rate in a pilot version of Experiment 3 that did not include the additional training).

-For the remaining 50 participants in the ANY condition and 53 participants in the SOME condition, performance on the clearly true and clearly false controls was as expected, as seen in Figure 18: minimal rewards for clearly false statements and maximal rewards for clearly true statements.
+For the remaining 50 participants in the ANY condition and 53 participants in the some condition, performance on the clearly true and clearly false controls was as expected, as seen in Figure 18: minimal rewards for clearly false statements and maximal rewards for clearly true statements.